frovedis/frovedis/doc/manual/python/ml/linear_svr.md

 train the model first.

 __Return Value__
-It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.
+It returns 'True', if the model is already fitted otherwise, it returns 'False'.

 # SEE ALSO
-SVM, LinearSVC, dvector, rowmajor_matrix, colmajor_matrix, crs_matrix
+svm, linear_svc, dvector, rowmajor_matrix, colmajor_matrix, crs_matrix